jrockwel/the_o_leaf/README.md

-A news website for those who can't be published elsewhere
+A news site for news that can't be published elsewhere